A few of the commonly used terms to get you ready to set sail.

 Captain - the person in command of a ship

-Courtyard area - another Norwegian exclusive that offers privacy and luxury for our Suites and Villas guests.
-You will enjoy a private pool, hot tub, sundeck with Balinese lounges, a fitness area and aboard Norwegian Epic, two private restaurants and a bar.
+Courtyard area - Norwegian exclusive that offers privacy and luxury for our Suites and Villas guests.
+You will enjoy a private pool, hot tub, sundeck with Balinese lounges, a fitness area and aboard Norwegian Epic, private dining room and grill.